denten-papers/xp-routledge/proposal.md

 and a blueprint for a possible curriculum for a certificate-granting program in the field.

-# Format & Timing
+# Format and Timing

 I estimate chapters of 10,000 words in length, which in combination with the appendices will put the manuscript at roughly 80,000 words.
-The book will have 6-12 line drawings (figures and tables).
+The book will have 6--12 line drawings (figures and tables).
 I plan on having a draft of the manuscript ready by January 1, 2016.

 # Works Cited